All that is green and healthy!

 - Fill a large pan with water and the salt and bring to the boil

-- Add the finely chopped greens and lower the heat to medium and cook uncovered until they begin to change colour and then add the chopped kale, cabbage, and broccoli and continue cooking on a medium low heat until tender.
+- Add the finely chopped greens and lower the heat to medium and cook uncovered until they begin to change colour and then add the chopped kale, cabbage, and broccoli and continue cooking on a medium to low heat until tender.
 Add more boiled water if it begins to evaporate – you need to keep moisture in the pan and not allow it to dry out completely

 - In a separate pan – melt the ghee/butter/dairy free butter, add the diced onions and fry until the onion begins to turn a light gold in colour